Manny27nyc/platform-management-docs/content/en/docs/management_guide/organizations/managing_organizations.md

 To brand the Dashboard per your organization's branding requirements:

-1. Sign in to the [Amplify Platform](https://platform.axway.com/).
+1. Sign in to the [Platform](https://platform.axway.com/).
 2. Click on the **User & Org** menu and select **Organization**.
 3. Click the **Settings** tab from the left navigation.
 The _Branding_ page appears.
 4. If you're a member of multiple organizations, select the organization you want to view from the _Branding_ dropdown menu.
 5. Select your organization's logo.
 The logo will be displayed at a maximum height of 45 pixels, and the logo file must be less than 100KB.
     1. Click **Choose File**.
     2. Select the logo file to upload.
 Once the logo file is selected, the _Branding Preview_ will update to display the selected logo.